 But I was convinced that our prehistory held the key for an easier, more universal way to lose weight and we now have, in my opinion, the best diet for good health, weight loss and on-going lifestyle.
 It is based on the foods of our pre-urbanized ancestors and borrows heavily from traditional Australian Aboriginal nutrition.

 My work, both practical and theoretical has been with Australian wild foods and researching the nutritional value of Aboriginal traditional foods has provided some alarming insights into our modern foods.
 And I don’t mean fast foods or processed ingredients but what most people believe are healthy foods – fruits, veggies, even meats.
-You see we are breeding our cultivated, domesticated foods to be high in sugar – sweet corn, sweet tomatoes, sweet snow peas, sweet potato, sweet beans or high in fat – lamb, marbled beef, corn fed poultry.
-Mangoes now have 3% more sugars than the same weight of Coke or Pepsi.
-And melons, bananas, apples, citrus, stone fruits, berries, grapes and dates are all sweet from bred-in elevated levels of sucrose.
+You see we are breeding our cultivated, domesticated foods to be high in bad sugars – sweet corn, sweet tomatoes, sweet snow peas, sweet potato, sweet beans – or high in saturated fats – lamb, marbled beef, corn fed poultry.

 Does it matter?

 1. What’s the significance of all that sucrose and 2.
 What’s the nutritional impact of those huge watery fruits and vegetables?